jidongbsu/cs333/labs/cookies/README.md

 ### Setup

 Only one VM is sufficient.
 We will run a web server in this VM.
-The web server runs an online banking website, the online banking website has two users, alice, and bob.
+The web server runs an online banking website, the online banking website has two users: alice and bob.
 The following is their username and password.

 |  Username |  Password  | Balance | Role     |
 |-----------|------------|---------|----------|